The Kingsway Mural Project

 “Big Carp Energy” on the upper level of Kingsway by artist AJA Louden.

-Artist Jill Stanton standing in front of her mural on the upper level of Kingsway.
+Artist Rahmaan Hameed standing in front of his "SUPER POP!" mural on the upper level of Kingsway.